Quantum Knowledge Distillation for Large Language Models: Experiments

-We also explored the impact of different loss functions on the performance.
-We conducted ablation experiments on the loss function of the proposed QD-LLM method in the five LLMs and three tasks in Tables \ref{tab4} to \ref{tab6}.
+\textbf{Ablation of the different loss functions.} We also explored the impact of different loss functions on the performance.
+We conducted ablation experiments on the loss function of the proposed QD-LLM method in the five LLMs and three tasks.

-In order to clearly and intuitively show the performance benefits brought by different loss functions, we integrated the data and obtained the final results, as shown in Table \ref{tab7}.
+To clearly and intuitively show the performance benefits brought by different loss functions, we integrated the data and obtained the final results, as shown in Table \ref{tab7}.
 The results in Table \ref{tab7} show that QD-LLM requires different loss functions to comprehensively optimize the quantum student model, so that the quantum student model can be closer to the performance of the LLM teacher model.